alexk1vt/ns-3-bundle-protocol-v7/README.md

     - `NS_LOG="BundleProtocol:BpTcpClaProtocol" ./waf --run bundle-protocol-multihop-tcp`
 - Bundle Protocol supports two L4 protocols: TCP and LTP (LTP rides on top of UDP with a server port number of 1113)
   - Written to operate with NS-3 LTP module: https://github.com/alexk1vt/ns-3-ltp
 - Nodes must have support L4 protocol installed prior to installing bundle protocol.
-To use LTP, nodes must have LTP installed and linked with all LTP ‘remote peers’ they will be communicating with.
+To use LTP, nodes must have LTP installed and linked with all LTP �remote peers� they will be communicating with.

 # Bundle-Protocol:
 ## Configurable parameters:
-- L4 type (“Ltp” and “Tcp” supported)
+- L4 type (�Ltp� and �Tcp� supported)
-- BundleSize – maximum size of ADU before bundle fragmentation
+- BundleSize � maximum size of ADU before bundle fragmentation

 ## Addressing:
 - Nodes are assigned bundle protocol endpoint IDs that are Uniform Resource Identifiers (URI) and follows the structure:
-    “scheme”:”scheme-specific part (ssp)” (ie, “dtn”:”node0”)
+    �scheme�:�scheme-specific part (ssp)� (ie, �dtn�:�node0�)

 ## Routing:
-- BP uses BpStaticRoutingProtocol class to look up ‘next hop’ for a given BP node
+- BP uses BpStaticRoutingProtocol class to look up �next hop� for a given BP node
   - No static routes need to be added to the class if routing to node that is directly connected

 ## Classes and Methods of Interest: